Back to the top

 There are several time slots during the week.
 Please refer to the schedule on the registration page

-Students will be invited for tiebreakers if required on May 17, 2025.
+Students will be invited for tiebreakers if required - date TBD!

 Registration Fee